seud0nym/tch-gui-unhide/utilities/README.md

                       reboot.
  -i               Keep the existing LAN IP address after reset and reboot.
                     This is the default if --restore-config is specified.
+                    By default, also restores port forwards, static leases and the IPv6 ULA and prefix size (unless --no-forwards, --no-leases or --no-ula are specified).
  -I n.n.n.n       Use IP address n.n.n.n after reset and reboot.
  -k               Keep existing SSH keys after reset and reboot.
  -n               Do NOT reboot.